UdeS-CoBIUS/SuperProteinTree/README.md

 (ENSGALT00000011850-ENST00000440651) 0.0665099882491
 ```
 ##NOTICE
-**each line represents a cluster of proteins, and one protein can be find in more than one cluster**
+**each line represents a cluster of proteins, and one protein can be found in more than one cluster**
 ##
 outfile name
 ```